xueshengke/imgPrimMST/README.md

 # ImgPrimMST
-This project use Prim algorithm to generate a minimum spanning tree.
+This project uses Prim algorithm to generate a minimum spanning tree.
 Instance image: MNIST